Penetration-free Solid-Fluid Interaction on Shells and Rods: Physical Model

 \textbf{Elastic solid.} The dynamics of an elastic solid can be represented by the Lagrangian form of the momentum equation:

-where $\rho_s$ is the initial solid density, $\bm x$ is the world (or deformed) space coordinate, and $\bm X$ is the material (or initial) space coordinate. $\bm P$ is the first Piola-Kirchhoff stress tensor, and $\bm g$ is the gravity acceleration.
+where $\rho_s$ is the initial solid density, $\bm a$ is the acceleration, and $\bm X$ is the material (or initial) space coordinate. $\bm P$ is the first Piola-Kirchhoff stress tensor, and $\bm g$ is the gravity acceleration.
 In this work, we focus on two types of elastic objects (shells and rods), whose energy forms and derivatives have been thoroughly investigated in the previous literature (e.g., see \cite{grinspun2003discrete,bergou2008discrete}).

 \textbf{Interfacial fluid.} We define the motion of an inviscid fluid using the incompressible Euler equations:

 where $\bm u$ is the velocity vector field; $\bm g$ is the gravitational acceleration; and $p$ and $\rho$ are fluid pressure and density.